divyatapandey/BockChain-Simulation/README.md

 Blockchain is valid.
 Blockchain is valid.

-## 🚀Future Improvements
+### 🚀Future Improvements
--Add support for multiple nodes to simulate a decentralized network.
+- Add support for multiple nodes to simulate a decentralized network.
--Implement digital signatures for secure transaction validation.
+- Implement digital signatures for secure transaction validation.
--Extend the mining process to include rewards.
+- Extend the mining process to include rewards.

 🤝 Contribution
 Feel free to fork the repository and submit pull requests for improvements or additional features.